mdibraheem/qea/README.md

 6. On the event show page replace the placeholder below the Packages to include information about the packages.
     * Use the provided mockup to show all of the packages for that particular event.
     * For each package show the name and description
 7. On the right side of the event show page, create a form for an InfoForm.
-This should post to the InfoFormController on the create action.
+This should post to the InfoFormsController on the create action.
     * You will have to edit the routes.rb file to allow for this
     * The create action should add the InfoForm to the database
     * After adding the InfoForm to the DB, redirect back to the home page